Donearm/Scientia/content/hobbies/Malazan.md

 ### Midnight Tides

 * `pg 25-26`: Mael asked Gothos to preserve the field of battle between the Tiste, Andii and Edur, and the K'Chain Che'Malle.
 It caused the Gothos Ice Fields in north Lether and presumably blocked the development of magic on the continent to our days.
+* `pg 206`: in a vision Udinaas sees a Forkrul Assail inside the Letheras Azath House, next to the corpses of a murdered Jaghut family.